sveltejs/kit/documentation/docs/11-ssr-and-javascript.md

 </script>
 ```

 You can also disable SSR app-wide with the [`ssr` config option](#configuration-ssr), using a boolean or `"never"`.
-In case you use `"never"`, all page-level `ssr` exports will be completely ignored regardless of their value.
+In case you use `"never"`, all page-level `ssr` exports will be completely ignored regardless of their value, only consider using this if you are sure you don't need SSR.

 ### router